 sudo systemctl enable pcscd

-Chrome/Chromium Configuration
+Chrome/Chromium Config

 modutil -dbdir sql:$HOME/.pki/nssdb -add "CAC Module" -libfile /usr/lib64/opensc-pkcs11.so